appuio/techlab/labs/08_database.md

 ```

-Then log into the MySQL Pod:
+Then log into the MySQL pod:

 ```bash
 oc rsh mysql-1-diccy